-In WA, public diagnostic services are provided through Western Australia Child and Adolescent Health Service, and for regional areas here.
+In WA, public diagnostic services are provided through Western Australia Child and Adolescent Health Service.
 A referral can be made by parents, legal guardians or professionals.

 The Autism Association of Western Australia provides autism assessments at no cost for eligible individuals aged 2-12 and 13-30 years.
 A GP, Consultant Psychiatrist, or Consultant Paediatrician referral is required.

 In SA, The WCH Child Development Unit (CDU) provides developmental assessment service for children at these assessment units:

 Women’s and Children’s Hospital – Child Development Unit: Phone 08 8161 7287

 Flinders Medical Centre – Child Assessment Team: Phone 08 8204 4433

 Lyell McEwin – Gordon McKay Child Development Unit: Phone 08 7485 4109